apache/incubator-pegasus/pegasus-docker-compose/README.md

 pumba netem --duration=1h --tc-image 'gaiadocker/iproute2' loss --percent 100 onebox-docker_replica1_1
 ```

-Ensure your Pegasus service failovers normally and no more failed request through Pegasus-Shell and error logs from your client tool.
+Ensure your Pegasus service failovers normally, with no unexpectedly failed requests and error logs from your client.